232525/ImageCaptioning_Verbose/README.md

 ```
 where the `mscoco/feature/COCO_SwinL_Feats` folder contains the pre-extracted features of [MSCOCO 2014](https://cocodataset.org/#download) dataset.
 You can download other files from [GoogleDrive](https://drive.google.com/drive/folders/1HBw5NGGw8DjkyNurksCP5v8a5f0FG7zU?usp=sharing) or [百度网盘](https://pan.baidu.com/s/1tyXGJx50sllS-zylN62ZAw)(提取码: hryh).

+Refer to [tools/README.md](tools/README.md) for more details.

 ## Training
-*Note: our repository is mainly based on [JDAI-CV/image-captioning](https://github.com/JDAI-CV/image-captioning), and we directly reused their config.yml files, so there are many useless parameter in our model. （__waiting for further sorting__）*
+*Note: our repository is mainly based on [JDAI-CV/image-captioning](https://github.com/JDAI-CV/image-captioning), and we directly reused their config.yml files, so there are many useless parameter in our model.

 ### 1. Training under XE loss
 Download pre-trained Backbone model (Swin-Transformer) from [GoogleDrive](https://drive.google.com/drive/folders/1HBw5NGGw8DjkyNurksCP5v8a5f0FG7zU?usp=sharing) or [百度网盘](https://pan.baidu.com/s/1tyXGJx50sllS-zylN62ZAw)(提取码: hryh) and save it in the root directory.